raivivek/raivivek.github.io/content/science/workshop-mathbio.md

 generate just a different sequence but a novel sequence with strikingly different properties of interest.
 For example, we may want a protein structure with same sequence but different affinity so that it acts as an inhibitor.
-Similar to reverse engineering.
-One may also notice that protein design problem inherently involve a protein folding problem as well.
+A reverse engineering problem.
+One may also notice that protein design problem inherently involves a protein folding problem as well.

 But how do you do it?
-I will write about it in detail in my other posts.
+Perhaps, I will write about it in detail in my other posts.

-##### Mechanical Organization of Cell
+##### Mechanical organization of cell

 The talks by [**Anirban Sain**](http://www.iitb.ac.in/en/employee/prof-anirban-sain) (IIT Bombay) and